Killea/abcweb_learn_js/(14)👷Workshop_tic_tac_toe(Node.js).md

 }

 function setBoardX(index) {
-  // This is a dummy AI
+  // This is a Smart AI!
   if (board[index] == emptyCell) {
     board[index] = " x ";
     return;